Inspire-com/candidate-homework/sysadmin.md

 We use Ansible to keep our linux systems up to date and configured according to our standards.

-Please create an ansible playbook that can be run against an Ubuntu 20.04 Linux server and would do the following:
+Please create an Ansible playbook that can be run against an Ubuntu 20.04 Linux server and would do the following:
 1) Install all updates
 2) Create a new user account called “inspire”
 3) Create a password for the “inspire” user, also set to “inspire”